skripnik/TelegramTranscriberBot/README.md

 ## Acknowledgements

-This project was sparked and partly developed during the hackathon Internet Without Borders (https://internetborders.net/).
-We wholeheartedly express our gratitude to the organizers and sponsors of the event for providing us with an enriching and encouraging platform where we could contribute our ideas and execute their practical implications.
+This project was initiated and partially developed during the [Internet Without Borders](https://internetborders.net/) hackathon.
+We extend our sincere thanks to the event's organizers and sponsors for their support and encouragement.

 ## License

-This project is open-source under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-While we aim to provide a faultless and optimized system, in the event of any inconsistencies or issues resulting from the use of this code, the authors and project contributors will not be liable for any damages incurred.
+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The authors and contributors are not liable for any damages arising from the use of this code.